eurocontrol-asu/open_alaqs/documents/TEST_CASE_STUDY.md

 #### Open an existing study

-To open the pre-built EHRD study provided with the training material, click the **OPEN** button in the OpenALAQS toolbar and navigate to `EHRD.alaqs`.
+To open the pre-built EHRD study provided with the training material, click the **OPEN** button in the OpenALAQS toolbar and navigate to `training.alaqs`.
 All previously defined sources, profiles, and study settings will be restored.

 #### Import OpenStreetMap data